dino-sh/dash-rs/README.md

-# Dash Engine - Filesystem Utilities
+# Dash Engine - Filesystem/Networking Utilities

 A simple library crate that provides utility functions for interacting with the filesystem, including creating, reading, and deleting files.